Abadi Jallowal: Demographics

 The Councillor of this area is Smt.
 Surinder Kaur, Sr. Dy.
 Mayor.
 She is also the councillor of 10 other areas including New Abadi Jallowal.
 The previous councillor was Mr. Pawan Kumar which was in Ward No. 54 and he was the councillor of 27 other areas including Abadi Jallowal.

 Religious places

-Abadi Jallowal's places of worship are Guru Ravidass Ji Dharam Asthan, Darbar Baba Sunehri Sai Ji and Darbar Baba Ranga Ram Ji.
+The places of worship in Jallowal Abadi are Guru Ravidass Ji Gurdwara, Darbar Baba Sunehri Sai Ji and Darbar Baba Ranga Ram Ji.
 It holds an annual Sobha Yatra (Julus) on the birth anniversary of Guru Ravidass Ji.
 An annual Salana Mela Uras (Fair) is also held for Baba Sunehri Sai Ji on the 3rd and 4th of July.